 An old piece of lye soap found stored in the rafters of a Pennsylvania barn was added for authenticity and enhanced with homespun, berries and a beechnut pod from our beech tree.
-This unique gathering that evokes historical importance of examples used in the kitchen on a daily basis that actually survived is really a special piece to own.
-Aren’t you glad we all have dishwashers at our disposal!
+This unique gathering that evokes historical importance of examples used in the kitchen on a daily basis that actually survived is just a special piece to own.
+Aren’t you glad we all have dishwashers at our disposal today?
 Enjoy!

 Scrub box measures 13” long, measures 2 3/8” tall and 5 ½” (front to back).
 The inside recessed area measures 5” across, 4 ¾” (front to back) and is 1 ¼” tall.
 Knife measures 9” tall and measures ¾” at the widest point (bottom of the handle).
 Fork measures 7 ¼” tall and measures almost ¾” at the widest point (bottom of the handle).
 Old Lye Soap measures 2 ½” across the top, measures 2 ¼” (front to back) and stands 1” in the front location while the back measures 1 ½” tall.